Brace For A Bitcoin and Crypto Rally, Recession Probability At A 12-Year High

-The New York Fed’s Recession Probability Model
+Fed’s Recession Probability Model

 Globally, central banks have stimulated bubbles through their monetary policies, increasing global debt rates.
 These bubbles are set to burst all over the globe, which will make the coming recession much more violent.
 The US stock market bubble is already facing a downturn.

 In sharp contrast, gold and Bitcoin, seen as safe havens in economic uncertainties are increasing in value.
 Consequently, the economic downturn might push Bitcoin’s prices to otherwise unimaginable costs.